mwemanoor/springboot-api/README.md

-# SpringBoot RESTful API Project
+# Spring Boot RESTful API Project

 This is a Spring Boot REST API project that connects to a **PostgreSQL** database and return two endpoints in json listing all subjects associated with Software Engineering programme and list of students studying the programme respectively.
 Follow the instructions below to set up and run the project on your local machine.